Creating “CollectionPage” Schema Markup

 Step Two: Provide a name and URL for this data item

-• You will be asked to provide a name for this data item, and the URL.
+• You will be asked to provide a name for this data item and the URL.

 • This is the URL where your schema markup will be deployed.

-• Schema App will load all of the properties available for CollectionPage according to Schema.org.
+• Schema App will load all of the properties available for CollectionPage, according to Schema.org.

 Step Three: Populate all required and any applicable recommended properties

-• As previously mentioned, you’ll notice that this type doesn’t have any required properties since requirements are only applied to data items eligible for Google’s Rich Results.
+• As mentioned, you’ll notice that this type doesn’t have any required properties since requirements are only applied to data items eligible for Google’s Rich Results.

 • We recommend filling in the properties listed above, linking to existing data items, or creating new ones as required.